-Fast forward 14 years and our attitudes about finance have been clearly delineated- and are pretty much the same that they were when we first met– I like to spend and he likes to save.
+Fast forward almost 18 years ( this Decemeber) and our attitudes about finance have been clearly delineated- and are pretty much the same that they were when we first met– I like to spend and he likes to save.
 Apparently our financial issues as a couple ARE NOT UNIQUE to us!

-And according to a new survey—released today—by McGraw-Hill Federal Credit Union, one of the nation’s leading credit unions, not only do today’s couples experience anxiety over holiday shopping, but many partners also lie to each other to cover up just how much they’ve spent or plan to spend.
-To understand just how couples are spending this holiday season, MHFCU recently polled over 1,000 couples in 3 different segments: married, same-sex and divorced but remarried/in-a-relationship.
+And according to a new survey by McGraw-Hill Federal Credit Union, one of the nation’s leading credit unions, not only do today’s couples experience anxiety over shopping, but many partners also lie to each other to cover up just how much they’ve spent or plan to spend.
+To understand just how couples spend MHFCU recently polled over 1,000 couples in 3 different segments: married, same-sex and divorced but remarried/in-a-relationship.

 Here are some of the more fascinating findings:

-34% of heterosexual couples have lied to their spouse about holiday spending
+34% of heterosexual couples have lied to their spouse about spending

-McGraw-Hill FCU President and CEO Shawn Gilfedder believes greater access to financial wellness resources can help all couples be more transparent and avoid a potential holiday spending hangover.
-So I figured, McGraw-Hill FCU President and CEO Shawn Gilfedder would be the best professional to give my husband and I guidance on how to keep financial issues from killing our marriage especially when it comes to HOLIDAY spending!
-Keep reading for his 5 tips and insights!
+McGraw-Hill FCU President and CEO Shawn Gilfedder believes greater access to financial wellness resources can help all couples be more transparent.
+So I figured, McGraw-Hill FCU President and CEO Shawn Gilfedder would be the best professional to give my husband and I guidance on how to keep financial issues from killing our marriage Keep reading for his 5 tips and insights!